antonionduarte/go-simple-protocol-runtime/README.md

 - [ ] Implement configuration file parser.
 - [ ] Add contexts **everywhere** in order to gracefully finish the runtime and it's experiments.
 - [ ] Decide how I actually want to manage the self Host.
+- [ ] Protocols might (will) want to send messages to each other, as such I should probably add protocolID as an argument to the Send function.

 ## Net layer: